 The accounts are approved during a period where there is much uncertainty as a result of the emergence and international spread of a coronavirus (COVID-19).
-The EPI Foundation's response has been to implement contingency planning arrangements for such circumstances to enable staff to work remotely.
+Stop Ivory's response has been to implement contingency planning arrangements for such circumstances to enable staff to work remotely.
+Stop Ivory has also transferred all its activities, programs and significant funds to The Elephant Protect Initiative as at 1 February 2020 and as such has limited exposure as it will be operating with minimal funds to enable it to fulfil its operational and statutory obligations in the next 12 months.

 The ultimate impact of COVID-19 is yet to be seen.
-However, through appropriate consideration of risks as part of its normal risk management processes and mitigating actions both already taken and available to be taken, the trustees consider it appropriate for the going concern basis to be adopted for these accounts as described on page 13.
+However, through appropriate consideration of risks as part of its normal risk management processes and mitigating actions both already taken and available to be taken, the trustees consider it appropriate for the going concern basis to be adopted for these accounts as described on page 14.